statgen/colocus-ui-vue3/README.md

 #### Data loading
 Our common idiom for data loading in this app is to set a flag from the source requesting the data, then watch that flag and load data when it changes.
 That pattern is used in the LZ page as well.
 The onMounted lifecycle hook initiates data loading.

-First we set the filterStore.lzPageTableDataLoaded to false.
+First we set the appStore.locuszoom.tableDataLoaded to false.
 Later, when the data table's loadData is called, this alerts it that the data is needed.

 Then we flip the value of local variable, loadFPControls.
 This is provided to controls in the filter panel to alert them to load their static data, such as the gene list, not user selections.

-Next we set the flag filterStore.colocDataReady to false.
+Next we set the flag appStore.colocDataReady to false.
 The data table's loadData function sets that flag to true when the coloc data is ready.
 Then we have several watchers that take appropriate action when the colocalization data is ready:
 - the LDPanel component, which allows to set the correct radio button for the initial LD reference
 - the LocusZoom page, and this is what kicks off loading of the compare and region plots.